-The Dare County Transportation System (DCTS) is a single-county community transit system 61 that serves both clients of human service agencies and the general public (residents of Dare County) through subscription and demand-response.
+The Dare County Transportation System (DCTS) is a single-county community transit system that serves both clients of human service agencies and the general public (residents of Dare County) through subscription and demand-response.
 DCTS is funded by FTA grants from the NCDOT Public Transportation Division and funds from Dare County.
-62 DCTS operates out of Manteo and has four full-time employees.
-63
+DCTS operates out of Manteo and has four full-time employees.
+Additional information on DCTS is available in the Coordinated Public Transit & Human Services Transportation Plan (2009) and the Dare County Community Transportation Service Plan (2010).

 DCTS service must be requested two days in advance.
 There are no eligibility requirements and no fee for the service.
 Repeat service (same rider, same destination, same time) is limited to 36 one-way or 18-round trips per calendar year except for dialysis patients.
-64 The service provides public transportation within Dare County on weekdays; out-of-county service to designated medical destinations 65 is provided Tuesday, Thursday, and Fridays.
-66 The DCTS office is open on weekdays from 8:30 am to 5 pm; service may start before and end after these hours but efforts are made to complete as much service as possible by 5pm.
-Out-of-country appointments are not allowed to be scheduled for after 1:30pm.
-The DCTS FY08 operating characteristics are provided in Table 5.
+The service provides public transportation within Dare County on weekdays; out-of-county service to designated medical destinations is provided Tuesday, Thursday, and Fridays.
+The DCTS office is open on weekdays from 8:30 am to 5 pm; service may start before and end after these hours but efforts are made to complete as much service as possible by 5pm.
+Out-of-county appointments are not allowed to be scheduled for after 1:30pm.
+The DCTS FY08 operating characteristics are provided in Table 4.
 The service has seven service vehicles, four of which are lift-equipped, two of which are standard vans, and one of which is a minivan; one vehicle is based out of Buxton, approximately 60-70 miles from the DCTS office.
-67